adegans/Goosle/readme.md

 - Libraries, dependencies or Frameworks

 And yet it just works... fast!

-If you like Goosle, or found a use for it, please support my work and [donate](https://www.arnan.me/donate.html?mtm_campaign=goosle_readme) and tell everyone about its existence.

 ## Requirements
 Any basic webserver/webhosting package with PHP7.4 or newer. \